kevinkneifel/crypto-split/README.md

 # Crypto Split

 ## About
-**Crypto Split** is a fun little app that splits a given USD amount into two different allocations of cryptocurrency.
+**Crypto Split** is a fun little app that calculates how to split a given amount of USD between two different cryptocurrencies.
 The default split is 70/30 for `BTC`/`ETH`, but I've gone ahead and made it so you can do splits based on any of the coins returned by the `https://api.coinbase.com/v2/exchange-rates?currency=USD` exchange rates endpoint.
 It is also possible to set the split percentage between each coin via the range slider.

 This app is built in [Vue.js](https://vuejs.org/)!